-If you’ve read my free eBook about how to build a writing portfolio from scratch, you’ll know that starting small can – and will – work.
+If you’ve read my free eBook about how to build a writing portfolio from scratch, you’ll know that starting small works.
 But once you’ve proved you’re the remarkable and reliable writer you know yourself to be, you need to step up your game a notch or two.

-More specifically, you need to stop pitching for individual writing gigs and pitch for clients that will come on board and pay you a regular fee per month that you can come to rely on.
+More specifically, you need to stop pitching for individual writing gigs and pitch for clients that will come on board and pay you a regular fee you can come to rely on.

-When you contact potential clients, I suggest you pitch your writing services based on a simple monthly fee.
-To find your monthly fee, you need to be aware of the following:
+When you contact potential clients, it’s a good idea to pitch your writing services based on a simple monthly fee.
+To find your monthly fee, you need to be aware of: